dshieble/Markov-Stilyagi/README.md

 A project in exploring literary styles by Dan Shiebler, Jiajie Chen and Qiheng Chen.
+An Instructional video that shows how the program works is included.
+Maven must be installed in order to run this program.

 Step 1: Choose an author